Police say $1M in ‘movie money’ stolen from car in Oregon: Can you spot the difference? - NewsBreak

 PORTLAND, Ore. ( KOIN ) – Police in Oregon are advising local businesses to closely examine any cash they accept after $1 million worth of fake “movie money” was reportedly stolen out of a car in the coastal city of Newport on Thursday.

 A car was broken into on March 31 somewhere in the northern end of Newport, but police did not specify exactly where or when.
-Along with other items, the car’s owner reported $1 million in prop money was taken, all in $10, $20 and $100 denominations.Will Smith resigns from Academy over Chris Rock Oscars slap
+Along with other items, the car’s owner reported $1 million in prop money was taken, all in $10, $20 and $100 denominations.Will Smith resigns from film academy over Chris Rock slap

 All of the dollar bills are reportedly marked with “For Motion Picture Use Only” and “Copy,” but officials say the movie money is still very similar to real U.S. currency.
 They say the same type of prop money has created issues for businesses in the past.